aim-t/top-landing-page/README.md

 This project was built to understand the concepts of flexbox in depth, while practicing a real-world example.
 It definitely worked to  a great extent to remove the gap between theory and practice.
 ### Challanges
-The concept of flexbox has always been somewhat confusing to me.
-While I understood most of the functionalities, I have yet to overcome my fear of using `flex`.
+The concept of flexbox has always been somewhat confusing.
+While most of the functionalities were understood, using `flex` in general is still a bit unclear.
 This has made the [header](index.html) look very unresponsive on other screens sizes.
 <img src="img/zoom-out" alt="Header on zoomed out screen" width="800">

 <img src="img/small-scr.png" alt="Header on small screen" width="800" height="400">